ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   ```
   {: pre}

-  Output:
+  **Output:**
   ```
   ok: triggered locationUpdate with id fa495d1223a2408b999c3e0ca73b2677
   ```
+  {: screen}

 A Trigger that is fired without an accompanying Rule to match against has no visible effect.
-Triggers cannot be created inside a Package; they must be created directly under a Namespace.
+Triggers cannot be created inside a Package; they must be created directly under a **Namespace**.

-## Associate Triggers and Actions by using Rules
+## Using Rules to associate Triggers with Actions
 {: #openwhisk_rules_assoc}

 Rules are used to associate a Trigger with an Action.
 Each time a Trigger event is fired, the Action is invoked with the event parameters.

 As an example, create a rule that calls the `hello` Action whenever a location update is posted.
-1. Create a 'hello.js' file with the Action code like so:
+1. Create a file named 'hello.js' with the following Action code:
   ```javascript
   function main(params) {
      return {payload:  'Hello, ' + params.name + ' from ' + params.place};